-103. North Carolina's failure to provide mechanisms for requesting absentee ballots by phone, its failure to provide contactless drop boxes for absentee ballots that would allow voters to submit their absentee ballots from their vehicles instead of violating social-distancing directives and guidelines, and its failure to provide a statewide-mandated procedure for voters to cure deficient absentee ballot requests are all, individually or in combination, severe restrictions on Plaintiffs' right to vote and will require them to put their own health at risk in order to successfully vote by absentee ballot.
+93. North Carolina's failure to provide mechanisms for requesting absentee ballots by phone, email, or online, its failure to provide contactless drop boxes for absentee ballots that would allow voters to submit their absentee ballots from their vehicles instead of violating social-distancing directives and guidelines, and its failure to provide a statewide-mandated procedure for voters to cure deficient absentee ballot requests are all, individually or in combination, severe restrictions on Plaintiffs' right to vote and will require them to put their own health at risk in order to successfully vote by absentee ballot.
 See Clingman v.
 Beaver, 544 U.S. 581 607-08 (2005) (O'Connor, J., concurring); N.C.
 State Conf. of NAACP v.
 McCrory, 831 F.3d 204, 231 (4th Cir.
 2016).
-LWVNC will also have to redirect a significant amount of its limited resources toward helping eligible voters to access absentee ballot request forms without a phone option to request an absentee ballot.
+Plaintiff Cates cannot secure an absentee ballot request form on her own, though she could if online or phone request options were made available.
+LWVNC will also have to redirect a significant amount of its limited resources toward helping eligible voters to access absentee ballot request forms without a phone, email, or online option to request an absentee ballot.

-- 104. Additionally, Plaintiffs Clark, Cates, Edwards, Priddy, Bentley, and Hutchins all intend to vote by mail-in absentee ballot, some for the first time, and may well make errors on their absentee ballot request forms or absentee ballots and/or their certificate envelopes.
+- 94. Additionally, Plaintiffs Clark, Cates, Edwards, Priddy, and Bentley all intend to vote by mail-in absentee ballot, some for the first time, and may well make errors on their absentee ballot request forms or absentee ballots and/or their certificate envelopes.
 Procedural due process requires a cure procedure for these defects.
-Furthermore, the lack of any uniform mechanism to cure will require LWVNC and Democracy NC to devote additional resources towards researching these various rules to help ensure the voters they assist have followed all procedures for requesting and filling out absentee ballots precisely, in addition to their general educational efforts. - 105.
+Furthermore, the lack of any uniform mechanism to cure will require LWVNC and Democracy NC to devote additional resources towards researching these various rules to help ensure the voters they assist have followed all procedures for requesting and filling out absentee ballots precisely, in addition to their general educational efforts. - 95.
 In the midst of this ongoing public health crisis, there is no state interest in failing to provide these services that justifies the burden placed on Plaintiffs' constitutional right to vote, especially given the numerous other states that do provide these services.
 Any purported state interest in failing to provide these services is neither narrowly drawn to advance nor justified by this interest, in light of the ongoing public health crisis.

-Poll worker "home county" requirement
+Poll worker "home precinct" requirement

-106. North Carolina's requirement that poll workers reside in the county where they serve on Election Day pursuant to N.C.
-Gen. Stat. § 163-42(b), as amended by HB 1169, is a severe burden on Plaintiffs' right to vote, as it will exacerbate a shortage of poll workers, force precinct consolidation and relocation, and create long lines and crowds on Election Day that contravene social distancing directives needed to protect Plaintiffs' health.
+96. North Carolina's requirement that a majority of poll workers reside in the precinct where they serve on Election Day pursuant to N.C.
+Gen. Stat. § 163-42(b) is a severe burden on Plaintiffs' right to vote, as it will exacerbate a shortage of poll workers, force precinct consolidation and relocation, and create long lines and crowds on Election

+Day that contravene social distancing directives needed to protect Plaintiffs' health.